je-s/Serial2MqttGateway/README.md

 9. [Notes](#notes)
 10. [License](#license)

-# Files & Folder structure
+# Files and Folder structure
 * `config` contains the configuration files
     * Sample Config file
     * Sample hardware ID whitelist
     * Sample serial port blacklist
-    * `cert` contains a sample cert (from Let's encrypt, in case you have a service which uses a cert issued by them)
+    * `cert` contains a sample cert (from Let's Encrypt, in case you have a service which uses a cert issued by them)
 * `dependencies` is the place where all dependencies get downloaded to (See [Installation](#Installation) for further details)
 * `src` contains the source code
     * `Serial2MqttGateway` class